Jint-lzxy/nvimconfig/README.md

 ## 📜 License

-This Neovim configuration is released under the MIT license, which grants the following permissions:
+This Neovim configuration is released under the BSD 3-Clause license, which grants the following permissions:

 - Commercial use
 - Distribution
 - Modification
 - Private use

-For more convoluted language, see the [LICENSE](https://github.com/ayamir/nvimdots/blob/main/LICENSE).
+For more convoluted language, see the [LICENSE](https://github.com/Jint-lzxy/nvimconfig/blob/master/LICENSE).